 If you’re arriving by train or plane, the ideal departure point for the Italian Lakes is Milan, one of our favourite Italian cities (and more on that soon).
 There are trains to Milan from most major Italian cities, from Venice to Rome.

 Milan is closest to Lake Maggiore and Lake Como, Bergamo is also not far from Como, Brescia is handy to Lakes Como and Garda, and Verona is also close to Lake Garda.

 Most international travellers would also fly into Milan’s Malpensa Airport, which, at just 15 km from Lake Maggiore, is well placed for access to the western Italian lakes.

 Getting Around the Italian Lakes

-If you’re planning on doing a road trip around the Italian Lakes, you can get some great car rental deals online from most of the big car rental companies and arrange to pick up hire cars from most airports.
+If you’re planning on doing a road trip around the Italian Lakes, book a rental car in advance and pick up your hire car from the airport.
 Opt for a small car as parking can be a nightmare.
-As part of our European series we’ll also be posting a guide to driving the Italian Lakes.
+See our posts on Northern Italy itineraries and Italian Lakes road trips.

 Buses run directly to the Italian Lakes from Malpensa to Stresa, Como, Lugano and other destinations, and trains and buses crisscross the region.

 The government-operated water transport service for Lake Como makes getting between towns and villages a breeze with frequent ferry services between Como and Bellagio, Menaggio, Varenna and Bellano on several types of boat, from speedy catamaran to slow ferries.